pitrov/docs.erisindustries.com/tutorials/keyexporting.md

 Yay Docker.

-Note: `eris keys ls` is forthcoming and will replace `eris actions do keys list` while also listing keys on host.
 Let us know if there are another other useful keys command features you'd like in [this Github issue](https://github.com/eris-ltd/eris-cli/issues/356).